mgwilt/deepseek-ocr-pdf2md/README.md

 ## DeepSeek OCR PDF-to-Markdown Pipeline

 This repository wraps the upstream DeepSeek-OCR vision-language model (served via vLLM) to convert PDFs into Markdown with linked images and figure crops.
-The local code is intentionally thin—`main.py` orchestrates the workflow, `ocr_settings.py` loads configuration, and `ocr_settings.toml` exposes all user-tunable knobs with documented defaults.
-Vendored DeepSeek/vLLM sources are treated as read-only snapshots.
+The local code is intentionally thin—the `deepseek_pdf2md` package orchestrates the workflow, `ocr_settings.toml` exposes all user-tunable knobs with documented defaults, and vendored vLLM sources are treated as read-only snapshots.

 ### Prerequisites